-Regardless of where you live in California, there are a few solar incentives and savings benefits for you, including property-assessed clean energy (PACE), property tax exemption for PV systems, and Net Energy Metering (NEM).
-Another tax solar incentive that is quite substantial is the federal solar tax credit — also known as the investment tax credit (ITC).
-Continue reading to find out more about these offerings and more.
+Regardless of where you live in California, there are a few solar incentives and rebates for you, including property-assessed clean energy (PACE), property tax exemption for PV systems, and net energy metering (NEM).
+Another solar tax incentive that is quite substantial is the federal solar tax credit — also known as the investment tax credit (ITC).

 Property-Assessed Clean Energy (PACE)